BHX2/BottlenoseDB/README.md

 #Bottlenose
 **Bottlenose** is a platform for building artificially intelligent programs.
-It uses a simple scripting language for building artificial cognitive models called **Cogscript** that allows for processing complex patterns that utilize heterogenous terminology.
-The most basic operations are as follows:
+It uses a simple scripting language called **Cogscript** that allows for processing complex patterns that utilize heterogenous terminology.
+The basic operations are as follows:

 ###Synonyms
 Use `=` to indicate synonymous words or phrases.
 Multiple synonyms can be defined at once if seperated by commas.
 All phrases should be written in *camelCase* such that spaces are removed between words, the first word is in all lower case, and all subsequent words are capitalized; capitilazation of proper nouns and acronyms can be preserved.
 Examples: *houseCat*, *Garfield*, *LOLCat*.
 When possible the singular form of noun phrases should be used.
 Also, all punctuation including single-quotes should be omitted.